kfacison/spaceBook-P3/README.md

 - User can add friends who are also users on the app.
 - User's friends list will display on their profile.
 - User can see a list of all users on the app.
-- User can upload profile picture.
-- User can toggle App theme
-- NASA API integration.

 ## Stretch Goals

+1. User can upload profile picture.
-1. User can search based on name through list of all users.
+2. User can search based on name through list of all users.
-2. User can edit and delete their posts.
+3. User can edit and delete their posts.
-3. User can comment on friend's 'wall'.
+4. User can comment on friend's 'wall'.
-4. User can update/delete their posts on friends' 'wall'.
+5. User can update/delete their posts on friends' 'wall'.
-5. Spotify API integration for profile song
+6. Spotify API integration for profile song
+7. User can toggle App theme colors
-6. User can 'like' friends posts.
+8. User can 'like' friends posts.
-7. User can delete their friends.
+9. User can delete their friends.
-8. User can sort their 'top friends'.
+10. User can sort their 'top friends'.
+11. NASA API integration.

 ## Maybe Roadblocks